tidymodels/tidymodels.org/README.md

 * To preview the site, render it locally with the latest quarto release version.

-* The site is rendered locally, not in CI.
+* The site is currently rendered locally (macOS), not in CI.
 Rendered outputs are committed to the repo — the freeze cache (`_freeze/`) and the `.md` files kept via `keep-md: true` — and those files are what gets deployed.
 Always include them in your PR.

+* **Note on platform differences:** As the automated nightly re-render (`check-cran-releases.yml`) matures, pages will increasingly be rendered on Linux (Ubuntu) rather than macOS.
+The first time a page is re-rendered in CI you may see numerical differences in the output — floating point results can vary slightly between platforms due to differences in BLAS/LAPACK libraries and other system-level factors.
+These differences are expected and not a sign of a bug, but should be reviewed before merging the automated PR.

 * `keep-md: true` is set in `_quarto.yml` so that rendered `.md` files are committed alongside the source.
 This makes it possible to review in a PR whether code produced different results than before.